-- Always secure the load properly using belts or retaining straps that are suitable and in a good condition. - Bulky, heavy, long or flat loads have a negative effect on aerodynamics, the centre of gravity and driving performance. - Avoid sudden braking and manoeuvres. - Adapt your speed and driving style at all times to suit visibility, weather, road and traffic conditions.
+- Always secure the load properly using belts or retaining straps that are suitable and in a good condition. - Bulky, heavy, long or flat loads have a negative effect on aerodynamics, the centre of gravity and driving performance. - · Avoid sudden braking and manoeuvres. - Adapt your speed and driving style at all times to suit visibility, weather, road and traffic conditions.

 - Remove the cross bars and the roof carrier system before entering a car wash. - Vehicle height is increased by the installation of cross bars or a roof carrier system and the load secured on them.
-For this purpose, check that your vehicle's height does not surpass the headspace limit, for example, for underpasses or for entering garage doors. - Cross bars, the roof carrier system and the load secured on them should not interfere with the roof aerial or hamper the path of the panoramic sun roof and the rear lid. - On opening the rear lid make sure that it does not knock into the roof load.
+For this purpose, check that your vehicle's height does not surpass the headspace limit, for example, for underpasses or for entering garage doors. - Any cross bars, roof carrier systems or loads secured to them must not interfere with the roof aerial or block the path of the rear lid. - On opening the rear lid make sure that it does not knock into the roof load.